-This course provides an introduction to the conceptual foundations of advanced planning and planning processes in supply chains.
-Furthermore, the course discusses how supply chain management and lean planning principles can be supported by real-world advanced planning systems.
-Key topics include coordination and integration in supply chain processes, demand planning, supply network planning & optimization, production planning & scheduling, as well as other related topics, such as global availability check, transportation management, and inventory management.
+This course discusses how supply chain management and lean planning principles can be supported by real-world advanced planning systems.
+Key topics include demand planning, supply network planning & optimization, production planning & scheduling, as well as other related topics, such as global availability check, transportation management, and inventory management.
 Live demo sessions of SAP SCM APO are included to support the learning objectives.

-Students will understand the theoretical foundations as well as necessity and benefits of Advanced Planning Systems for managing global supply chains.
+Students will understand the necessity and benefits of Advanced Planning Systems for managing global supply chains.
 They will understand their structure, how these systems are applied and used within the Sales & Operations Process, and how they are implemented within various organizations.
 Students will also get an introduction into SAP SCM, one of the leading Advanced Planning Systems.